orangebutblue/CryptoTrader/README.md

 - [x] **Dry-run**: Run the bot without paying money.
 - [x] **Backtesting**: Run a simulation of your buy/sell strategy.
 - [x] **Strategy Optimization by machine learning**: Use machine learning to optimize your buy/sell strategy parameters with real exchange data.
 - [x] **Edge position sizing** Calculate your win rate, risk reward ratio, the best stoploss and adjust your position size before taking a position for each specific market.
-[Learn more](https://www.freqtrade.io/en/latest/edge/).
 - [x] **Whitelist crypto-currencies**: Select which crypto-currency you want to trade or use dynamic whitelists.
 - [x] **Blacklist crypto-currencies**: Select which crypto-currency you want to avoid.
 - [x] **Manageable via Telegram**: Manage the bot with Telegram.